dgulotta/paintlines/README.md

 * Qt 4.8
 * FFTW 3 (required for paintstripes, paintsquiggles, and quasiperiodic_paintstripes programs only)
 * GraphicsMagick or ImageMagick (only required if you want to save multipage TIFF files)
+* Lua (only required if you want to create custom rules for paintlines)

 The following commands will compile and run the 'paintclouds' program.
 Other programs can be compiled similarly.
 ```